offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 `{bm} /(Elastic Cloud Compute\/Scaling\/Horizontal Scaling)_TOPIC/i`

 Horizontal scaling, referred to as EC2 Autoscaling, changes the number of EC2 instances that are working together on the same goal (e.g. serving websites, serving data, computing something, etc..).
-EC2 Autoscaling groups together EC2 instances it controls into groups, referred to as auto scaling groups.
-An auto scaling group has its EC2 instances increased and decreased based on ...
+EC2 Autoscaling groups together EC2 instances it controls into groups, referred to as autoscaling groups.
+An autoscaling group has its EC2 instances increased and decreased based on ...

  * health / status checks, where EC2 instances are periodically queried to determine if they're overburdened, underburdened, or otherwise unhealthy.
 If it's determined that an EC2 instance is ...